Guide written by:

 Melons and watermelons can be started in pots but will need to be kept above 20°C – which is easier said than done in the UK!
 If the weather is looking good, you can try to sow your green bean and pea pod seeds at the end of the month.

-Sow celery and celeriac in seed beds, when the soil temperature has reached 15°C. Courgette, summer squash and pumpkin should be sown indoors with 2 or 3 seeds per hole.
+Sow celery and celeriac in seed beds, when the soil temperature has consistently reached around 15°C. Courgette, summer squash and pumpkin should be sown indoors with two or three seeds per hole.
 However, these can also be transplanted to a mini greenhouse.

 It is tempting to get your vegetables started as soon as possible.
 However, it is still a bit early to plant peppers, tomatoes and aubergines.
 If you live in the south of the country, you can try your luck next month.

 At the start of the month, those in cooler areas can still sow seeds of less cold-hardy plants but this will have to be done indoors, under cold frames or in pots in greenhouses.
 It's a good idea to wait until mid-April to plant your autumn-harvesting squashes (pumpkins, butternut squash, etc.) in pots.
 Do not be tempted to do this too soon as these seeds develop quickly and you may find your pots getting overcrowded before the plants are ready to go in the ground in mid-May.
 Remember to transplant any tomato seedlings.